fetchai/agents-aea/develop-image/README.md

 First, be sure you tagged the image with the `latest` tag:

-    docker tag aea-develop:<latest-version-number> aea-develop:latest
+    docker tag fetchai/aea-develop:<latest-version-number> fetchai/aea-develop:latest

 Then, publish the images.
-First, the `aea-develop:<latest-version-number>`
+First, the `fetchai/aea-develop:<latest-version-number>`

     ./develop-image/scripts/docker-publish-img.sh

-And then, the `aea-develop:latest` image:
+And then, the `fetchai/aea-develop:latest` image:

-- In `docker-env.sh`, uncomment `DOCKER_IMAGE_TAG=aea-develop:latest`
+- In `docker-env.sh`, uncomment `DOCKER_IMAGE_TAG=fetchai/aea-develop:latest`

 - Run the publish command again: